prebid/Prebid.js/dev-docs/faq.md

 ## How many header bidders should I have?

+Every publisher is different.
+In order to answer this question you'll need to run some tests, gather data, and decide what works for you based on your performance and monetization needs.

-There is an analysis from the Prebid team here:
+There is an analysis from the Prebid team here which may be useful:

 [How many bidders should I work with?]({{site.github.url}}/blog/how-many-bidders-for-header-bidding)

-tl;dr: Every publisher is different, so run some tests, gather data, and decide what works for you based on your performance and monetization needs.

 </div>